sony/genwarp/README.md

 ### Download pretrained models

-GenWarp uses pretrained models which consist of both our finetuned models and publicly available third party ones.
+GenWarp uses pretrained models which consist of both our finetuned models and publicly available third-party ones.
 Download all the models to `checkpoints` directory or anywhere of your choice.
 You can do it manually or by the [download_models.sh](scripts/download_models.sh) script.

 #### Download script